Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

 Are you being sued by EduCap for outstanding student loan debt?
 Then you're going to want to stick around to hear what we have to say.
-Being sued by anyone can be a trying time.
-But it's likely to feel even more stressful when it's by a company that touts itself as “Education Finance and Philanthropy.”
+Being sued by anyone can be a trying time and it’s perfectly understandable to feel anxious and overwhelmed.
+Solo is here to help.

 What Is EduCap?